September is Gynecologic Cancer Awareness Month

 Vulvar Cancer

-Vulvar cancer forms in a woman’s external genitalia.
-Vulvar cancer most often affects the outer vaginal lips.
+Vulvar cancer forms in a woman’s external genitalia, most often the outer vaginal lips.

-Risk factors for vulvar cancer include having VIN, HPV infection, and having a history of genital warts.
+Risk factors for vulvar cancer include having VIN, HPV infection, and/or having a history of genital warts.

 Scientific Conferences

-In October 2023, the AACR will present the AACR Special Conference: Ovarian Cancer in Boston, Massachusetts.
-The AACR is committed to supporting the ovarian cancer workforce and ovarian cancer patients.
-This meeting will mark the AACR’s sixth Biennial Special Conference on Ovarian Cancer.
-This meeting will address important needs in ovarian cancer research, including epidemiology and prevention, immunology, tumor microenvironment, drug discovery, epigenetics and epitranscriptomics, and rare ovarian tumors, among other topics
+- In October 2023, the AACR presented its sixth biennial AACR Special Conference: Ovarian Cancer, in Boston.
+This meeting addressed important needs in ovarian cancer research, including epidemiology and prevention, immunology, tumor microenvironment, drug discovery, epigenetics and epitranscriptomics, and rare ovarian tumors, among other topics.

 Supporting Research